cloudprober/cloudprober/docs/content/how-to/external-probe.md

 }
 {{< / highlight >}}

-This configuration adds options to aggregate the metrics in the cloudprober and configures "get\_latency\_ms" and "set\_latency\_ms" as distribution metrics with explicit buckets.
+This configuration adds options to aggregate the metrics in the cloudprober and configures "op\_latency\_ms" as a distribution metric with explicit buckets.
 Cloudprober will now build cumulative distributions using for these metrics.
 We can import this data in Stackdriver or Prometheus and get the percentiles of the "get" and "set" latencies.
 Following screenshot shows the grafana dashboard built using these metrics.

 <a href="/diagrams/redis_probe_screenshot.png"><img style="float: center;" width=300px src="/diagrams/redis_probe_screenshot.png"></a>